elid3/elid3.github.io/_posts/2025-01-25-osee-journey.md

 Either way, buckle up—this is an unfiltered breakdown of my experience.
 This is the story of months of preparation, intense debugging sessions, two exam attempts, and a complete reevaluation of how I approach exploitation.

-Who Should Take the AWE Course?
+Preparing for AWE: Are You Ready?
 ---
-Before signing up for AWE, I asked myself:

-- Am I ready for this?
-- What experience should I have before jumping in?
+Before signing up for Advanced Windows Exploitation (AWE), I had two questions: Am I ready for this? and What experience should I have before jumping in?

-Here’s the truth: AWE is not a beginner-friendly course.
-You need a strong foundation in exploit development before you even think about enrolling.
+The truth is, AWE is not a beginner-friendly course.
+It demands a solid foundation in exploit development and assumes you’re already comfortable with low-level Windows internals.
+If you’re looking to start learning exploit development, this is not the place to begin.

-Must-Have Skills Before AWE:
+What You Need to Know Before Taking AWE
+---

-- Basic exploit development knowledge—If you’ve done OSCP, OSED, or have real-world experience writing exploits, you’re on the right path.
-- Understanding of Windows internals—You should be familiar with memory management, process isolation, and exploit mitigations.
+To get the most out of AWE, you should already have experience in user-mode exploitation and a strong understanding of Windows internals.
+If you've completed OSCP, OSED (EXP-301), or have hands-on experience writing exploits, you’re on the right path.
+Familiarity with memory management, process isolation, and modern exploit mitigations is crucial.
-- Reverse engineering skills—IDA Pro and WinDbg will become your best friends (or worst enemies).
-- Some exposure to kernel exploitation—Even if you’ve never written a full kernel exploit, knowing the fundamentals (e.g., HEVD) helps.

-If you don’t have these skills yet, I recommend:

-- Start with OSED (EXP-301)—This builds a great foundation in user-mode exploitation.
-- Practice Windows exploitation in VulnServer or HEVD—This will teach you memory corruption techniques.
+Reverse engineering is another essential skill.
+Throughout the course, tools like IDA Pro and WinDbg become indispensable for analyzing vulnerabilities and debugging exploits.
+If you’re not comfortable navigating these tools, AWE will be a brutal uphill battle.

+While the course dives deep into kernel exploitation, prior experience writing full kernel exploits isn’t mandatory.
+However, understanding kernel fundamentals, such as heap spraying techniques, driver exploitation, and basic Windows kernel structures, will make the material more manageable.
+Studying vulnerabilities like those in HackSys Extreme Vulnerable Driver (HEVD) is an excellent starting point.

+How to Prepare If You're Not Ready Yet
+---
+If you don’t yet have the necessary skills, don’t rush into AWE.
+Instead, focus on building a solid foundation.
+The best place to start is OSED (EXP-301), which provides structured training in user-mode exploitation, covering buffer overflows, SEH exploitation, and Return-Oriented Programming (ROP).

+Beyond structured training, hands-on practice is key.
+Vulnerable applications like VulnServer and HEVD provide excellent practice environments for understanding memory corruption techniques in real-world scenarios.
+Spend time exploiting these targets, refining your debugging workflow, and learning how Windows mitigations affect exploitability.

+AWE is one of the most challenging exploit development courses out there, but with the right preparation, it’s an invaluable experience.
+If you put in the groundwork, you’ll walk away with a deep, hands-on understanding of advanced Windows exploitation techniques—and the skills to take on some of the toughest real-world vulnerabilities.

 The AWE Course: A Week of Intense Learning
 ---
-I attended the AWE course in Singapore at SinCon 2024, and it was an intense five-day experience.
-By the time I boarded my flight to Singapore for the AWE course in May 2024, I felt ready.
-Spoiler: I wasn’t.
+I attended the AWE course in Singapore at SinCon 2024, and it was an intense, high-pressure five-day experience.
+By the time I boarded my flight to Singapore in May 2024, I felt prepared and confident.
+Spoiler alert: I wasn’t.

-Our instructors were Morten Schenk (@blomster81) and Alexandru Uifalvi (@sickness).

 Day 1: Welcome to Windows Exploitation
 ---